cardano-foundation/developer-portal/docs/get-started/koios.md

 1. Set up your OS for dependencies and create folder structures using [prereqs script](https://cardano-community.github.io/guild-operators/basics/#pre-requisites).

-2. Install PostgreSQL server, followed by a tuning excercise that fits your infrastructure.
+2. Install PostgreSQL server, followed by a tuning exercise that fits your infrastructure.
 See sample guide [here](https://cardano-community.github.io/guild-operators/Appendix/postgres/)

 3. Set up your Cardano Node and wait for node to sync to current epoch.
 See sample instructions [here](https://cardano-community.github.io/guild-operators/Build/node-cli/).
 You can optionally also install `cardano-submit-api` on the same server to be able to submit transactions using consistent paths from API documentation.